katiewinter017/Winter-Portfolio/CritiquebyDesign.md

 ![image](/DataVis.png)

 ## Step 2: Critique of the Visualization
+For the critique, I utilized Stephen Few's Data Visualization Effectiveness Profile and evaluated the visualization per each of Few's 7 listed criteria.
+They are ranked from 1-10, 1 being the worst, 10 being the best.
+The rankings and rationale for the 7 criteria are as follows:

 #### Usefulness: 7
 The information in the graph (showing the decrease in arctic ice coverage) is extremeley important information.
 Overall, the graph does do a good job showing how overtime the ice coverage has decresased significanty.
 However, regarding usefulness, while for a more expert audience both graphs may show different, valuable information, to a beginner audience, both graphs feel redundant.
 The article appeals to a more intro audience.
 Thus, I do no believe both are useful here.
 Also, I think that it is not necessary to have the full year - rather your eye focuses on the gap that can be seen in the late summer months.
 In recreating this, I may only focus on that difference.